Chenrx9293/AQRNA-seq-JoVE/README.md

 ### Description:
 This step verifies the sequencing process by enumerating the occurrence of linker sequences and their reverse complements in the quality-filtered sequence reads.
 Expect high counts for the Linker 1 sequence in forward reads and high counts for the Linker 2 sequence in reverse reads.
 ### Input files:
 Quality-filtered sequence reads in FASTQ format for individual samples, as shown below.
-Detailed instructions on file preparation can be found in the section titled "Set up directories and prepare files".
-Please note that "GroupID" and "SampleID" within the path below are placeholders and should be replaced accordingly.
+Detailed instructions on file preparation can be referenced in section "Set up directories and prepare files".
+Please note that "GroupID" and "SampleID" in the path below are placeholders and should be substituted with appropriate identifiers specific to the studies.
 - fastq/GroupID_SampleID/GroupID_SampleID_1_sequence.fastq
 - fastq/GroupID_SampleID/GroupID_SampleID_2_sequence.fastq
 ### Output files: